Home About Coaching Talks & Training Contact | 🇮🇩ID 🇬🇧EN

 Conversations with colleagues, discussions with editors or casual exchanges that open up a new perspective.

-Those experiences eventually shaped the way I practice Creativity Coaching.
+Those experiences eventually shaped the way I practice Coaching.

-My focus is not on techniques or quick solutions.
+My focus is not on techniques nor quick solutions.
 Instead, the conversation helps you reconnect with what you truly want to explore, express, or pursue.

 In many cases, the goal is not to find new ideas.
 More often, it's about seeing existing ideas from a different perspective.

-Creativity when a writer hits a creative block, a podcaster looks for a new angle, or a creator feels their ideas starting to run dry.
+Creativity Coaching a writer hits a creative block, a podcaster looks for a new angle, a creator feels their ideas starting to run dry etc.

-Education when a student is working on a thesis, choosing a field of study, or when an educator is looking for more engaging ways to teach.
+Education Coaching a student is working on a thesis, choosing a field of study, an educator looking for more engaging ways to teach.

 What Usually Changes After Coaching?